Preparing for Your First Week of Anorexia Inpatient Treatment

 If you feel overwhelmed by your home life, school, or work, it may also be helpful to enter a residential facility.
 This can help separate you from stressful and potentially triggering situations in your everyday life, which can serve to sustain your unhelpful thoughts and behaviors.

-And a residential program not only helps give you a strong foundation of understanding your diagnosis and the skills needed to manage it, but it can help you build a strong support network, which is often a crucial aspect of long-term recovery.
+A residential program not only helps you strengthen your understanding of your diagnosis and the skills needed to manage it, but it can also help you build a strong support network, which is often a crucial aspect of long-term recovery.

-You’ll meet members of your treatment team, as well as other patients involved in the program, who can all offer support and an understanding ear.
-As your recovery advances, you may also find it helpful to share your experiences with and help newer patients in the program.
+You’ll meet members of your treatment team and other patients involved in the program who can offer support and an understanding ear.
+As your recovery advances, you may also find sharing your experiences with and helping newer patients in the program helpful.